 marker at cathedrals 5:Laon

 Laon is one of the earliest gothic cathedrals, and as such it is transitional in its design.
 It does not have all of the recognised attributes of the fully-flowered gothic cathedrals.
-At Laon, the buttresses are not fully exposed, as may be seen at their considerable exuberance in Le Mans and Bourges.
-Laon cathedral has an upper tribune gallery that helps constrain the high nave walls from bulging outwards.
+At Laon, the buttresses are not fully exposed, in contrast to the glories of buttressing at Le Mans and Bourges.

 cross-section of Laon cathedral nave, showing hte unusual four-tier construction.